-Those wishing to go local can instead try Hin Tho at the central market: a bundle of steamed and sticky rice with chicken or pork and a smattering of spring onions and chili neatly wrapped up in banana leaves.
-Indeed, breakfast or not, one of the nicest things to do in Kalaw is visit the market when the 5 Day Rotating Market is in town and the stalls spill out onto the surrounding streets with fruit, vegetables, and the colourful Shan tote bags popular throughout the country.
-As with all of the 5 Day Rotating Markets of Shan State, the one in Kalaw is a fantastic opportunity to rub shoulders with a variety of the diverse ethnic groups that populate the region.
-The fiery orange head-dresses of the Pa’O and the rings the Palaung women wear around their waists enliven the predominantly Shan town of Kalaw and as the British author and administrator Sir George Scott poetically put it, remind one of ‘wind-stirred tulip beds or a stir about of rainbows.’
+Breakfast or not, one of the nicest things to do in Kalaw is visit the market when the five-day rotating market is in town and the stalls spill out onto the surrounding streets with fruit, vegetables and the colourful Shan tote bags popular throughout the country.
+As with all of the five-day rotating markets of Shan State, the one in Kalaw is a fantastic opportunity to rub shoulders with a variety of the diverse ethnic groups that populate the region.
+Look out for the fiery orange head-dresses of the Pa’O and the rings the Palaung women wear around their waists.

-The hill tribes of Burma were always of great interest to British scholars however it was with the aim to bring the Shan people securely into the British Empire that first brought the colonialists to Kalaw.
+The diverse ethnic groups of Burma were always of great interest to British scholars however it was with the aim to bring the Shan people securely into the British Empire that first brought the colonialists to Kalaw.
 After the fall of Mandalay in 1885, through a certain amount of coercion and cajoling, all the sabwas (the Shan princes) eventually came to accept British rule.
-The imperialists soon set about establishing hill stations throughout the temperate Shan State.
-The jungle was fought back and subdued with the same vigour used against dissident natives and Kalaw, like other small Shan towns, was transformed into, as the author Andrew Marshall puts it, ‘a hot -season retreat, where pretty bungalows nestled among cool pine forests and the water was so pure that every month the train carried a great supply back down to the Governor in Rangoon.’
+The imperialists set about establishing hill stations throughout the temperate Shan State.
+The jungle was fought back and subdued and Kalaw, like other small Shan towns, was transformed into, as the author Andrew Marshall puts it, “a hot -season retreat, where pretty bungalows nestled among cool pine forests and the water was so pure that every month the train carried a great supply back down to the Governor in Rangoon.”

-Over the other side of the golf course from Shwe Umin up the Tekkatho Road is the Christ the King Church.
+Not far from the station, up the Tekkatho Road, is the Christ the King Church.
 It is worth trying to visit when a service is taking place, so as to witness Kalaw’s small but hearty congregation belting out lessons with the same gusto that Burmese school children learn English by writ.
 Next to the church is a military training camp outside at the gates of which will usually be a young and surly soldier, sullenly tracking your movements.

-Other architectural gems are to be found.
-The town manages to strike a balance between captivating bustle and provincial tranquility and for this reason losing oneself along its streets is one of the nicest things to do in Kalaw during the last few hours of sunlight.
-Tourists are not yet so common, and so are still greeted cheerily and with excitement by most of the inhabitants, whether it be children wobbling past on oversized bicycles or old men in teashops sitting amongst the fuzzy hubbub of the Premier League.
+Kalaw manages to strike a balance between captivating bustle and provincial tranquillity and for this reason losing oneself along its streets is one of the nicest things to do in Kalaw during the last few hours of sunlight.
+Travllers are greeted cheerily and with excitement by most of the inhabitants, whether it be children wobbling past on oversized bicycles or old men in teashops sitting amongst the fuzzy hubbub of the Premier League.